We may finally get a reason to care about 5G at CES 2021

 CNET's Shara Tibken and Eli Blumenthal contributed to this article.

 Correction at 8:59 a.m.
-PT: The previous story mistakenly said the Samsung event would occur on Wednesday.
+PT: An earlier version of this story misstated the timing of Samsung's event.
+It will take place on Thursday.

 CES